aaronmccollum/pyFootball/README.md

 # pyFootball
-Text-based football game in Python
+A text-based football game in Python